tarosky/taro-series/README.md

 template-parts
 - series
   - item.php // Each item in TOC.
-  - list.php // TOC template.
+  - list.php // TOC list which include item.php repeatedly.
 ```

 Copy the template in plugin's directoy and customize.

 #### Archive Template

-Archive page template of articles in series will be searched in your theme's directory and loaded par the hierarchy blow:
+Archive page template of articles in series will be searched in your theme's directory and loaded per the hierarchy below:

 ```
 archive-in-series-{series-slug}.php